-The CCG will continue to monitor all commissioned provider services to ensure that there is full compliance with the national requirement of the Modern Slavery Act 2015 and their compliance with the mandatory safeguarding staff training.
-This will provide assurances that their staff are alert to and know how to report all types of abuse.
+The CCG will continue to monitor all commissioned provider services to ensure that there is full compliance with the national requirement of the Act and their compliance with the mandatory safeguarding staff training.
+This will provide assurances that their staff are alert to and know how to report, of all types of abuse.

 The Southend, Essex and Thurrock (SET) Safeguarding Adults Boards have produced a guidance document on modern slavery for anyone who is working with adults with care and support needs:

 Local Authorities Modern Slavery Protocol

 The Human Trafficking Foundation and the London Working Group have together produced several resources to help local authorities improve their response to human trafficking and modern slavery.
 These resources can be downloaded below: